The Independence Day Concert on July 4 will be located at Rotary Green, 164 Lions Drive, east of Lions Park.

 Morton Park (957 Brantwood Avenue)

-Limited handicap parking is available at Queen of the Rosary Church (680 W Elk Grove Boulevard)
+Limited handicap parking is available beginning at 2PM at Queen of the Rosary Church (680 W Elk Grove Boulevard)

 On-street parking is limited to one side of the street in the vicinity of the event and street parking will be prohibited on Elk Grove Boulevard.
 We encourage attendees who reside nearby to walk to minimize vehicle traffic in the area.Please click here for a map of parking locations at Rotary Green.